mattermost/docs/source/install/self-managed-changelog.md

 #### Enterprise Edition
  - Once the user has selected **Start Trial**, they will see a modal that lists all of the features now available to them through the Enterprise plan.
- - Once a non-licensed server has reached 10 users, a modal is displayed to System Admins encouraging them to start a 30-day trial.
+ - Once a non-licensed server has reached 10 users, a one-time modal is displayed to System Admins encouraging them to start a 30-day trial.
  - Prometheus metrics are now enabled when running a standalone jobserver.

 ### Bug Fixes